NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Learn the Best Defenses Against Federal Credit Card Fraud Related Charges Under 18 U.S.C. § 1029

-There are a lot of crimes being prosecuted that they are characterizing as access fraud.
-It really has to do with some sort of credit card fraud under 18 U.S.C. § 1029 or taking someone's personal information.
+Many crimes are being prosecuted that they are characterizing as access fraud.
+Access fraud, in simple terms, involves unauthorized use of someone's personal information, often for credit card fraud under 18 U.S.C. § 1029.

 • (1) sophistication; and